Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Here are some key areas to focus on:

 Just be mindful that SEO is a constantly changing field.
 Google updates its algorithms on a regular basis, so it’s important to stay up-to-date with this.
-It’s also key that you understand best practice and don’t break any rules - Google has really clamped down on this in recent years.
-To keep up to date, Moz is an excellent resource.
+It’s also key that you understand best practices and don’t break any rules - Google has really clamped down on this in recent years.
+To keep up to date, MOZ is an excellent resource.

 So many businesses fail to do this, and it’s such a simple fix.
 A style guide helps to ensure that all of your online communications, be it a tweet or email, have a consistent tone of voice.
 Brands that fail to do this come across as confusing and to be frank - a bit all over the place.

 For example, if you have a few people doing your marketing, 55-year-old Bob’s tweets are going to sound different from 18-year-old Tina’s, right?
 It’s therefore important that you’re all on the same page and communicating as a brand, not as individuals.

 To do this, you’ll need to create a style guide that should take into account everything from your social media goals to terminology and tone of voice.
 To help, here are some great tips from Hootsuite.

 Social media is key to the success of plenty of businesses nowadays.
 By offering an intimate and immediate way to connect with customers and potential prospects, it enables businesses to show a more human side.
 It also allows them to target users based on interests and done well can lead to a dramatic increase in website traffic and leads.